scikit-build/scikit-build/docs/make_a_release.rst

       to sign the tag.

-7. Publish both the release tag and the master branch
+7. Publish both the release tag and the main branch

   .. code::

     $ git push origin $release && \
-      git push origin master
+      git push origin main

 8. Make a `GitHub release <https://github.com/scikit-build/scikit-build/releases/new>`_.
 Paste the converted release notes as markdown; convert using